TrueBlocks/trueblocks-core/src/apps/chifra/README.md

  ADMIN
-   init          initialize TrueBlocks databases by downloading pinned bloom filters scrape        scrape the chain and build an index of address appearances (aka digests) serve         serve the TrueBlocks API via tbServer pins          query the status of the pinning system status        query the status of the system
+   init          initialize TrueBlocks databases by downloading pinned bloom filters scrape        scrape the chain and build an index of address appearances (aka digests) serve         serve the TrueBlocks API via the flame server pins          query the status of the pinning system status        query the status of the system
  OTHER